Angelina Grimké: Personal life

-Although Weld was said to have been supportive of Grimké's desire to remain politically active after their marriage, Grimké eventually retreated to a life of domesticity due to failing health.
+Although Weld was said to have been supportive of Angelina's desire to remain politically active after their marriage, she eventually retreated to a life of domesticity due to failing health.
 Sarah lived with the couple in New Jersey, and the sisters continued to correspond and visit with their friends in the abolitionist and emerging women's rights movements.
 They operated a school in their home, and later a boarding school at Raritan Bay Union, a utopian community.
 At the school, they taught the children of other noted abolitionists, including Elizabeth Cady Stanton.
 In the years after the Civil War, they raised funds to pay for the graduate education of their two mixed-race nephews, the sons of their brother Henry W. Grimké (1801–1852) and an enslaved woman he owned.
 The sisters paid for Archibald Henry Grimké and Rev. Francis James Grimké to attend Harvard Law School and Princeton Theological Seminary, respectively.
 Archibald became a lawyer and later an ambassador to Haiti and Francis became a Presbyterian minister.
 Both became leading civil rights activists.
 Archibald's daughter, Angelina Weld Grimké, became a poet and author.

+Sarah Grimké died in 1873.
+The following year, Angelina suffered a paralyzing stroke, which afflicted her until her death.
+Her grave is unmarked, apparently at her own request.
+In 1880, Weld published an In memory volume, containing the remarks from her funeral and Sarah's, and others that had been contributed.